ymyrovych/s3analysis/README.md

 or the region variable in the AWS CLI configuration file.
 You can get the bucket's location by running "aws s3api get-bucket-location --bucket BUCKET".
 ```

 Resolution: Upgrade your AWS CLI to latest version.
+Error was not observerd on AWS CLI 1.15.78.

 ### Notes

 In big buckets (>100k objects) size and quantity calculation may take a lot of time.
 To avoid waiting just forward output to some file and run tool in background.

-Tool is verified on Ubuntu 16.04 with awscli 1.15.78 and macOS Sierra 10.12.6 with awscli 1.15.70.
+Tool is verified on Ubuntu 16.04 with AWS CLI 1.15.78 and macOS Sierra 10.12.6 with AWS CLI 1.15.70.